 They will, however, need to review their businesses in line with the significant changes expected from the Aged Care Royal Commission.
 Investment will need to be made in the area of operations, finance, workforce and HR challenges, social isolation, risk and audit.

-To achieve a margin, many may need to pivot and diversify, others may
+To achieve a margin, many may need to pivot and diversify, others may need to merge, sell or close down.

 More immediately, there are five key areas of concern for all aged care providers, be it home care or residential care.
 They are: